 A Ball of Recycled Materials in Pittsburgh

 Bear in mind that this isn’t an exhaustive list of crazy things dropped on New Year’s Eve in Pennsylvania.
-There are many more crazy celebrations all over Pennsylvania, including a light bulb in Sunbury, an Indy Car in Carlisle, a kettle in McLure, a rose in both York and Lancaster, and many more.
+There are many more crazy celebrations all over Pennsylvania, including a light bulb in Sunbury, an Indy Car in Carlisle, a kettle in McLure, a rose in York, and many more.

 If you want a full list of weird things dropped on New Year’s Eve in Pennsylvania and around the entire USA, check out this great list from Wikipedia.